 - 5.6.7.1. a) Competitors using 2.4 GHz spread spectrum transmitters may retain their transmitters during the competition.
 Transmitters using other frequencies may be impounded at the discretion of the Contest Director.
-(See also ABR B.11.2; B.11.3 & B.11.4.) - b) If a transmitter pound has to be used for am/fm transmitters then - Failure to hand in a transmitter before the official starting time of the contest may result in the competitor forfeiting his first round flight. - The competitor must hand over his transmitter to the designated official (usually the timekeeper) immediately after finishing his flight - c) The only permitted flying during the competition hours are the official competition flights.
+(See C.16.2 in CIAM General Rules.) - b) If a transmitter pound has to be used for am/fm transmitters then - Failure to hand in a transmitter before the official starting time of the contest may result in the competitor forfeiting his first round flight. - The competitor must hand over his transmitter to the designated official (usually the timekeeper) immediately after finishing his flight - c) The only permitted flying during the competition hours are the official competition flights.
 Other than for ground testing of equipment using 2.4 GHz spread spectrum, any other transmission or any flight shall only take place with the permission of the Contest Director. - d) A penalty of 300 points shall be applied to any competitor making an unauthorised transmission or flight without the permission of the Contest Director.
 If this transmission or flight results in injury to personnel or damage to property, then the competitor will be disqualified from the whole competition.